pulibrary/digital-cicognara-library/doc/how_to_build_site.md

    ```shell
    rake convert_getty_to_tei
    ```
-NB: The workflow for editing and managing these non-Getty changes has not been established, so running this process will overwrite all the
+NB: The workflow for editing and managing these non-Getty changes has not been established, so running this process will overwrite all the TEI files.

 ### How to Generate Indexes
 The Cicognara site relies on a complex mapping between "Cicognara numbers" (usually but not always entries in Cicognara's *Catalogo*) and "DCL numbers, " or Digital Chicognara Library numbers (corresponding, usually but not always, with digital objects created by partner libraries).
 The subsequent steps in the site-building process therefore require two indexes: one from Cicognara number to DCL number, and one from DCL number to Cicognara number.
 To generate these indexes, run the `ciconum_index_generator` and the `dclnum_index_generator` Rake tasks: